 - Auto Button: The auto button sets the white and black points automatically, adjusting all of the primary tone settings to balance the histogram. - Exposure: Adjusting this slider to the right will lighten your image.
 Adjusting to the left will darken your image. - Contrast: Increase or decrease the contrast. - Highlights: Darkens the highlights, recovering detail. - Shadows: Lightens the shadows, revealing details. - Whites: Adjusts the white point, adding or removing contrast in the highlights. - Blacks: Adjusts the black point, adding or removing contrast in the shadows. - Compression: Compresses the tone to reveal highlight and shadow detail. - Detail: Increases the local contrast in the image. - Clarity: Enhances large edges to add clarity. - Curves: The curves dialog is a powerful, advanced tool for adjusting contrast and color.
-(See the section on Curves in the Develop section, on page, for more on adjust the curves.)
+For specifics on how to work with this feature, see "Curves" on page 86.